Michigan International Camporee

 Week 2 - July 24 to 31, 2016 - Contingents from these MCC troops and crews, the international contingents they host, and patrols from other states and provinces of Canada will camp together at Northwoods Scout Reservation northeast of West Branch in a miniature World Jamboree participating in fun waterfront, shooting sport, handicraft, and similar activities, some run by staff from other countries, and getting to know each other

 Applications for the 2016 Michigan International Camporee are now open except where noted for:

 - Michigan Crossroads Council host troops and crews

 - Patrols from BSA troops and crews in other councils - Applications are now closed for BSA troops and crews from other councils.
-All available spaces will be filled by current applicants.
+All available spaces have been filled by current applicants.

 - Patrols from Canadian troops and companies in Scouts Canada and Association des Scouts du Canada

 - Contingents from WOSM-affiliated Scout associations in countries outside the U.S. and Canada

 - Members of the MIC 2016 staff from the United States (You do not need to spend the week at Northwoods to be an MIC 2016 staff member.)

 - Members of the Internatinal Service Team (IST) = MIC 2016 staff from countries other than the U.S.